Buying a bearded dragon is a serious decision because they are not the easiest or cheapest pets to own.

 When you adopt a bearded dragon, you will have to review your daily schedule.
 Make time to hang out with your newfound buddy, and to do other routines like bathing, cleaning his habitat, and vet visits.

 It does not take a big chunk out of your time.
+They are not as life-dominating as some dogs can be, for example.
 But, as with all pets, there are those care and maintenance things that do take time.
 So, look at your schedule and think about how a new bearded dragon will affect your days.

 3. You Need To Learn About Bearded Dragons